What is the Water Quality in Framingham, Massachusetts?

 See below for what you can do to improve Framingham’s water.

-- Use Berkey filters with activated carbon to filter out 17 of the 20 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 85% of contaminants in your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like: